 Biological Dynamics Inc. is an early stage company that has developed a proprietary AC Electrokinetic technology to rapidly extract nanoparticles in high-conductance physiological solutions.

 Biological Dynamics was founded in 2008 by Raj Krishnan and David Charlot, Bioengineering PHD graduates from the University of California, San Diego (UCSD).
-Our vision is to enable healthcare practitioners to detect, diagnose and monitor cancer and other diseases from a simple blood draw (or other bodily fluid) and rapidly intervene, increasing patient survivability while driving down the total burden costs.
-They have currently raised $26.8 Million from Venture Capitalists.
+Their vision is to enable healthcare practitioners to detect, diagnose and monitor cancer and other diseases from a simple blood draw (or other bodily fluid) and rapidly intervene, increasing patient survivability while driving down the total burden costs.
+They have currently raised $36 Million from Venture Capitalists.

 Google has acquired Lumedyme Technologies, a company that has built multiple types of micro-electromechanical systems (MEMS) sensors.
 Google paid around $85 million to do the deal, which ensures that Lumedyne’s employees will be able to keep working at the company’s San Diego office.